techgnosis/hypervisors/readme.md

 * UTM uses qemu or VF directly (UTM written in Swift)
 * libvirt uses a variety of backends
   * https://libvirt.org/manpages/index.html#modular-driver-daemons

+VirtIO is a driver spec.
+Linux kernel contains one set of VirtIO devices.
+They communicate with the backend provider of the driver, which is the machine process like qemu